Lift Clarinet Academy artistic directors and teaching performance faculty Wesley Ferreira and Jana Starling host guest Alan Kay in 2022.

 The Juilliard School of Music

-Canadian Jana Starling has recently joined the music faculty at Western University in London, Ontario.
+Canadian Jana Starling joined the music faculty at Western University in London, Ontario in 2011.
 She previously taught at Arizona State University, Mount Allison University, and Brandon University.
 Her debut CD Inflection earned a 2007 East Coast Music Award nomination in Canada for Classical Recording of the Year and was hailed a "true listening pleasure" in the Clarinet magazine (March 2008).
-Ms. Starling is an active commissioner and performer of contemporary works, and has performed at the International ClarinetFest (2006, 2007, 2008, 2010, 2011).
+Dr. Starling is an active commissioner and performer of contemporary works and has performed at the International ClarinetFest (2006, 2007, 2008, 2010, 2011).
 She has performed with the Arizona Opera company, Phoenix Symphony, ProMusica Chamber Orchestra, and at the Belgian Clarinet Academy.
-Ms. Starling has degrees in Music Education and Performance from Brandon University, and graduate degrees from Arizona State University.
+Dr. Starling has degrees in Music Education and Performance from Brandon University, and graduate degrees from Arizona State University.
 Her primary teachers have been Ron Goddard and Robert Spring.
 Her diverse teaching career has led her to the wilds of Paraguay, South America where she spent two years teaching woodwinds and instrumental ensembles.
-She has been a guest artist/clinician at the Belgian Clarinet Academy in 2008, and today as an educator, she is active throughout Canada and the US.
-Currently, Ms. Starling is working on a CD of new clarinet duos with clarinetist Robert Spring and plays Eb clarinet in the recently formed Ironwood Trio.
+She was a guest artist/clinician at the Belgian Clarinet Academy in 2008, and today as an educator, she is active throughout Canada and the US.
+Currently, Dr. Starling is working on a CD of new clarinet duos with clarinetist Robert Spring and plays Eb clarinet in the recently formed Ironwood Trio.
 Her second solo CD, Mythos, was released by Potenza Music in the summer of 2011.
 Visit www.janastarlingclarinet.com for more information.